 Excessive absence is defined as any absence from school for ten (10) or more days per school year.
 Parents/guardians are to verify all student absences either by phone contact with the school office or by written note.
+Unverified absence will be considered truancy.

-1. Parents/guardians will be notified of the school's concern about their child's attendance.
-The principal will consider the age, grade and circumstances creating the absence in determining the content of the parental notice.

-2. If the school is notified that a significant health concern is preventing the child from attending school, doctor verification may be requested.
+- 1. Parents/guardians will be notified at least three times a year or more often in writing of the school's concern about their child's attendance.
+The principal will consider the age, grade and circumstances creating the absence in determining the content of the parental notice. - 2.
+If the school is notified that a significant health concern is preventing the child from attending school, doctor verification may be requested.
 Homebound educational services will be offered to the child when an extended or intermittent illness of ten (10) or more days is anticipated pending completion of a homebound application by the child's physician.
-Policy and Regulation 6275 -find this specific policy under the Policies tab

-3. If it is determined that a child's excessive absence is not due to significant health concerns, and the child has been absent for fifteen (15) or more days, a personal conference with the building administrator and any other relevant school personnel (e.g., teacher, counselor, nurse) may be requested.
+(Board of Education Policy 6275) - 3.
+If it is determined that a child's excessive absence is not due to significant health concerns, and the child has been absent for fifteen (15) or more days, a personal conference with the building administrator and any other relevant school personnel (e.g., teacher, counselor, nurse) may be requested.
 At this conference, the administrator will assess the nature of the concerns contributing to the child's absence from school.
-If educational neglect is suspected, referral to the Children's Division and/or the Family Court will be made.
+If educational neglect is suspected, referral to Children's Division and/or the Family Court will be made.
 Referrals should be made in writing directly to the District's assigned Juvenile Officer and should include the nature of the action requested (formal or informal Court intervention) and the facts supporting the referral.
-Referral to other available school resources will be considered.

-4. If a parent/guardian does not participate in the conference, the administrator will determine appropriate action based on available information.

-5. The Superintendent/designee will be notified of all referrals to the Children's Division and Family Court using the District Incident Report.
+Referral to other available school resources will be considered. - 4.
+If a parent/guardian does not participate in the conference, the administrator will determine appropriate action based on available information. - 5.
+The Superintendent/designee will be notified of all referrals to the Children's Division and Family Court using the District Incident Report.